Photo finish: Film

-Single-exposure photo-finish images were made by a camera that was positioned at the finish line and initially applied to horse racing.
-The camera’s shutter which captured 136 images each second was triggered as a horse broke a thin thread on the race track.
+Single-exposure photo-finish images are made by a camera positioned at the finish line; this was initially applied to horse racing.
+The camera's shutter, which captures 136 images each second, is triggered as a horse breaks a thin thread on the race track.
 All too often, the single-exposure photo-finish camera failed to capture the decisive, first-place finish-line moment.
-These cameras only were used for first-place finishes, and provided no help in determining any of the other race placings.
+These cameras were only used for first-place finishes, and provided no help in determining any of the other race placings.
 The oldest single-exposure race-track photo-finish images discovered so far were made by John Charles Hemment in 1890.

-Historically, motion picture cameras had been used in the United States since the 1920s for recording race-meets but were unsuitable for photo-finish photography as the frame rate was too infrequent to catch the critical instant when horses or dogs reached the finish line.
+Historically, motion picture cameras had been used in the United States since the 1920s for recording race-meets but were unsuitable for photo-finish photography as the frame rate was too low to catch the critical instant when horses or dogs reached the finish line.
 This was achieved by using a special slit camera.
-Lorenzo Del Riccio, a Paramount Pictures motion picture engineer improved the circular flow camera, a device which had been invented in the 1930s especially for the purpose of photographing moving objects.
-The first racing club to make use of Del Riccio's 'Photo-Chart' camera for photo finishes was the Del Mar Turf Club in California at its inaugural meeting in 1937.
+Lorenzo Del Riccio, a Paramount Pictures motion picture engineer, improved the circular flow camera, a device which had been invented in the 1930s specifically for the purpose of photographing moving objects.
+The first racing club to make use of Del Riccio's "Photo-Chart" camera for photo finishes was the Del Mar Turf Club in California at its inaugural meeting in 1937.